casper-network/docs/source/docs/casper/workflow/staging-files-for-new-network.md

 THIS IS NOT NEEDED FOR RUNNING ESTABLISHED NETWORKS.
 You should only use this if you are creating a new Caster network and hosting protocol files for this network.

-## Hosting server
+## Hosting Server

+Files for staging protocol versions are hosted on a typical HTTP(S) server.
 Scripts included with `casper-node-launcher` have network configs for MainNet and TestNet.
 These point to the server hosting files and network name.
-Protocol files exist on a typical HTTP(S) server and are hosted by CasperLabs for MainNet and Make Services for TestNet.

-Because multiple networks could be staged from a given server, the root directory is the network name.
+Since a given server can be used for multiple networks, a network named directory is used to hold files for that network.

-This is a description of MainNet protocol version hosting.
+This is a description of MainNet (with network name: `casper`) protocol version hosting.

 `genesis.casperlab.io` is the web server url with the following directory structure: